ArchiveTeam/urlteam-stuff/website/releases/2013-07-01/README.txt

   data from the pre-2011 tr.im, the tr.im-relaunched.txt.xz contains data from the post-2013 tr.im.

+  twitter-unrolled-urls-spritzer-stream-20111015-20130318.txt.xz: Contains an
+  unsorted list of shorturls and their expanded counterparts sourced from the Twitter spritzer stream.
+The data from this file has not been integrated into the main release yet.

   ===========================================================================
                            http://www.archiveteam.org
                         WE ARE GOING TO RESCUE YOUR SHIT